sensei-hacker/inavwiki/INAV-for-BetaFlight-users.md

 Let's then review the differences:

 * Not all Flight Controller boards has a proper target for INAV.
-But the most common ones does.
+But the most common ones do.
 * After flashing, the first time you connect your FC board to INAV configurator, it'll ask you to load a preset.
 Do it, as it'll make things easier from now on.
 * The accelerometer and gyroscope calibration is mandatory on INAV, and it’s a 6-step process (different from BetaFlight, which is an optional single-step process).
 Follow screen instructions and you’ll be fine.
 * For a fully autonomous multirotor (with automatic navigation capabilities like RTH and WP Missions), Flight Controller board must have an onboard barometer sensor.
 INAV can't navigate without one (on a multirotor aircraft).